CESNET/metacentrum-user-docs/docs/software/containers/index.md

 ## Advanced options

-### Custom Apptainer build
+### Custom Singularity build

-Preparing your own Apptainer image is intended for experienced users.
-Reading [Apptainer documentation](https://apptainer.org/docs-legacy) is a good idea too.
+Preparing your own Singularity image is intended for experienced users.
+Reading [Singularity documentation](https://docs.sylabs.io/guides/latest/user-guide) is a good idea too.

 To build custom image, root privileges are needed, but this can be replaced by User Namespace Remapping.
 For this purpose MetaCentrum offers a server `builder.metacentrum.cz` with User Namespace Remapping.

 !!! warning
     Access to `builder.metacentrum.cz` is not granted automatically.
-Users intending to build Apptainer images have to apply for membership in group `builders` by writing a request to <meta@cesnet.cz>.
+Users intending to build Singularity images have to apply for membership in group `builders` by writing a request to <meta@cesnet.cz>.

 Image file is read-only and to modify it you have to use sandbox directory.
 In this example we use Debian Buster docker image.